canonical/microcloud/doc/how-to/update_upgrade.md

     sudo snap refresh microovn --channel "24.03/stable" --cohort="+"

-Run the same command on the remaining machines, one after another, unless an error is encountered,
+Run the same command on the remaining machines, one after another, unless an error is encountered.

 Next, update LXD.
 The installer will block until each of the LXD cluster members is upgraded, so make sure to perform the following command on all machines in parallel: